HOW TO BECOME A CHEF

 A Kitchen Porter is the pot washer, and it’s where many great chefs started out.
 This entry-level job exposes you to the reality of kitchen life.
 You’ll experience the pressure of a busy shift, the fast pace of the kitchen, and the thrill of working with a team.
 You don’t need any experience to apply, and you can start at a young age, even as a teenager.

 Kitchen Porters are in direct contact with the chefs themselves, so take this opportunity to observe and ask questions.
 Pick up lots of tips, offer to help with basic food prep, and you can start to learn the foundations of the trade.
-Dave Mothersill, Head Chef at The Salt Room in Brighton did just that:
+Dave Mothersill, owner of Furna did just that:

 “I started as a kitchen porter in a seafood restaurant and was amazed at the produce coming through the door.
 I was very inquisitive and always pestered the head chef with questions.
 He was a very old school chef, hard as nails.
 From there I worked around the country in many kitchens.”